Multi-resolution Enhancement for Full Spectrum Neural Representations: Methods

-The INR community has developed many notable techniques to mitigate the network's inherent spectral bias.
-A few approaches include positional encoding \cite{liu2024finer,tancik2020fourier}, which maps input coordinates to higher-dimensional features, hash encoding \cite{Muller2022InstantNG} which introduced a efficient multi-resolution grids of trainable features for compact representation, and alternative activation functions such as sinusoidal or wavelet activations as in SIREN \cite{Sitzmann2020} and WIRE \cite{Saragadam2023}.
-Additionally, more recent methods focus on improving model architectures to better capture fine details and a wider range of frequencies, such as INCODE, MFN and FR \cite{kazerouni2024incode,shi2024improved,fathony2021multiplicative}.
-While preparing this manuscript, Yu et al. \cite{yu2025} independently proposed CF-INR, which also directly encode the wavelet coefficients for INR learning.
+\textbf{WIEN-INR} While preparing this manuscript, Yu et al. \cite{yu2025} independently proposed CF-INR, which also directly encodes the wavelet coefficients for INR learning.
 Their approach uses a single-level Haar decomposition with self-evolving parameters, whereas WIEN-INR adopts a multi-level wavelet pyramid with a dedicated enhancement module designed for compact, high-fidelity data representation.